-Complementary competence modules support individual study paths and competence and make it possible to deepen or extend your knowledge.
-The modules can mainly be freely selected.
+Complementary competence studies support individual study paths and competence and make it possible to deepen or extend your knowledge.
+These studies can mainly be freely selected.
 You can include in your degree complementary competence modules that are compatible with your professional goals.
-The compatibility of the elective studies with your degree will be subject to prior agreement with your teacher tutor.